LLB Law and Spanish

 Year 2

-You will also study courses in Spanish.
-You will also continue to develop your spoken and written Spanish language skills and continue to study Spanish and Latin American culture.
-If you wish to study Catalan, you can start to learn about the language, history and culture of Catalonia.
+You will continue to develop your spoken and written language skills in Spanish and to study Spanish and Latin American cultures.

 Year 3